 Anthropology without Villains: Kurt’s Vonnegut’s Master’s Degree in Anthropology for Cat’s Cradle

 Kurt Vonnegut just got published in the Chicago Tribune, even though he has been quite dead for the last nine years.
 So it goes.
-The title of the article is “The Secret Ingredient in my Books is that there Never has been a Villain,” even though he wrote about things like atomic bombs, The … Continue reading Anthropology without Villains: Kurt’s Vonnegut’s Master’s Degree in Anthropology for Cat’s Cradle
+The title of the article is “The Secret Ingredient in my Books is that there Never has been a Villain,” even though he wrote about things like atomic bombs, The Holocaust, and the firebombing of Dresden.
+But the new newspaper article is not about these depressing things, rather it is mostly about the Department of Anthropology at the University of Chicago where his M.…

 Speaking German Like You Work at McDonald’s (or are a Hollander)

 German is a strange language for English speakers to learn.
 In part this is because in most German for Foreign Speakers classes, there is a strong emphasis on the use of correct use of articles (16 ways to say the definite article “the”, and 16 more ways to say the indefinite article “a”).
-There is … Continue reading Speaking German Like You Work at McDonald’s (or are a Hollander)
+There is also a big emphasis in German on getting the “modal verbs” in the right place in the sentence (second place with a bunch of exceptions), and assigning nouns to the right class (masculine, feminine und neuter).…

 The Case of the Exploding Pinto

 A by-product of the industrial age are accidents by companies seeking to create wealth for themselves.
 Both hiring workers, and selling products creates a question of who is responsible for the safety of working conditions and products.
 And more important, who is responsible when a product fails, or an accident happens?
-Is it the person … Continue reading The Case of the Exploding Pinto
+Is it the person who buys or sells the product?
+Is it the responsibility of the company who buys or sells labor?…

 Peace Corps Edifice Complexes

 Most Peace Corps volunteers are young—in their early 20s.
 When I went to Thailand with the Peace Corps in 1980, I was 22, and fresh out of college with a degree in Biology.
 And I wanted to do stuff—big stuff—stuff that could be seen, and would be talked about, like The Pyramids of Egypt.
-The … Continue reading Peace Corps Edifice Complexes
+The stuff of immortality—that which would be talked about and admired forever!
+Peace Corps of course warned us that edifices were not what it was about—that in fact we were about building “relationships” or something of the sort.…

 On the Culture of Binge Drinking in a Residential College Town